lokeshkaki/Pullmint/README.md

    - Events: Select "Pull requests"
    - Active: ✓

-### Migration Note
+### Configuration Notes

-Pullmint uses Anthropic Claude Sonnet 4.5 for analysis.
-If you are upgrading from an OpenAI-backed deployment, update your Secrets Manager entry to `pullmint/anthropic-api-key` and refresh any environment references to `ANTHROPIC_API_KEY`.
+Pullmint uses Anthropic Claude Sonnet 4.5 for code analysis.
+Ensure your API key is stored in AWS Secrets Manager at `pullmint/anthropic-api-key`.

 ## How It Works